dgroomes/java-columnar-query-engine/README.md

 I want all the following characteristics:

-* In-memory
-  * This is mostly for convenience.
-I don't want to deal with file IO.
 * Columnar
   * The data is physically laid out as columns (Java arrays).
 * Schema-ful